anonaddy/anonaddy/README.md

 #### **What if I don't trust you?**

 It's good to keep your guard up when online so you should never trust anyone 100%.
 I'll try my best to be as honest and transparent as I can but if you still aren't convinced you can always just fire up your own server and self-host this application.
 You'll need to know about server administration and PHP.
-I'll be adding more details on how to do this soon.
+You can find more information here [https://github.com/anonaddy/anonaddy#self-hosting](https://github.com/anonaddy/anonaddy#self-hosting).

 #### **What is the maximum number of recipients I can add to an alias?**